ajlin11/SE_Project_Phase_TeamA5/README.md

 In addition, the system includes an integrated virtual interview feature that allows employers and students to conduct interviews directly within the platform.
 Once an employer selects a candidate for an interview, the system automatically generates a secure meeting room accessible through a unique URL.
 Both parties can join the same virtual room at the scheduled time and communicate in real time using video and audio.
 This eliminates the need for external communication tools and keeps the entire recruitment process centralized within the system.

 Furthermore, the platform incorporates a notification system to keep users informed about important events such as application updates, interview scheduling and job acceptance decisions.
-An administrative module is also included to manage users, monitor system activity, and ensure platform security and integrity.
+An administrative module is also included to manage users, monitor system activity and ensure platform security and integrity.

+The system also includes a messaging feature that allows direct communication between students and employers within the platform.

-Overall, TESS provides a centralized and efficient solution for student employment by combining job matching, scheduling compatibility analysis, and real-time communication into a single unified system.
+Overall, TESS provides a centralized and efficient solution for student employment by combining job matching, scheduling compatibility analysis and real-time communication into a single unified system.

 ## Project Scope: